oracle/rwloadsim/docs/ERRORLIST.md

 ### RWL-328 error: "the connection pool database '%s' cannot use release %s"
 The release count or every time can only be provided for session pools, you can use release time (without the count or every keyword) as an alternative.

+### RWL-329 error: "maximum raw length is %d"
+You have attempted using a raw constant or declaring a raw variable with a length longer than allowed.

+### RWL-330 error: "incorrect raw declaration"
+A syntax error during parse of a raw declaration.

+### RWL-331 error: "variable '%s' of type %s cannot be assigned to here"
+During declaration of a variable, you have attempted assigning a value to it, which is not possible for this type of variable.

+### RWL-332 error: "raw file '%s' must be opened using <=, >= or >>="
+a raw file can only be opened using the operators for open for read, write or append.

+### RWL-333 error: "cannot write to '%s', O/S error: %s"
+The file named could not be written to; this can happen in various circumstances.
+The O/S error has details.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.